Dear Guildford Borough Council,

 I trust the above addresses your enquiry.
 However, if you do not agree

-with the way I have dealt with your request, you may write to ask the
+with the way your request has been handled, you may write to ask the

-Council to review my decision.
-Another officer will carry out a review and
+Council to review the decision.
+Another officer will carry out a review

-they will then write to you, letting you know whether they agree with my
+and they will then write to you, letting you know if they agree with the

-decision or whether they have reached a different conclusion.
+original decision or have reached a different conclusion.

-You should write to, Customer Services, Guildford Borough Council,
+You should write to Customer Services, Guildford Borough Council, Millmead

-Millmead House, Millmead, Guildford GU2 4BB ([email address]).
-It is
+House, Millmead, Guildford GU2 4BB ([email address]).
+It is important

-important that you clearly state that you are asking for an Internal
+that you clearly state that you are asking for an Internal Review and

-Review and provide a copy of your correspondence with the Council about
+provide a copy of your correspondence with the Council about this request.

-this request.
-We recommend that you include the FOI reference number and
+We recommend that you include the reference number and "Internal Review"